Menu

 ShelterBox

 Most charities in the last few months have had to significantly redefine their understanding of the term “urgent appeal”.
-Charity appeals by their nature usually have a degree of urgency at their heart, but COVID-19 has meant charities around the world have had to move, think and appeal to their audiences faster than ever in order to generate vital funds.
-Urgent appeals for critical support have been launched across the sector on a daily basis.
+Charity appeals by their nature usually have a degree of urgency at their heart, but COVID-19 has meant charities around the world have had to move, think and appeal to their audiences faster than ever to generate vital funds.
+Urgent appeals for critical support have been launched across the sector daily.
 But for some charities, urgent appeals form the backbone of the work they do all year round, even in “normal times”.
 ShelterBox is one such example.

 Most large-scale charity appeals involve months of planning, with carefully thought out themes and creatives, and week-by-week Gantt charts.
 But for ShelterBox, time is a luxury they often don’t have when it comes to running digital fundraising appeals.
 When thousands of families are suddenly without shelter as the result of airstrikes, or people fleeing a cyclone need clean water and protection from disease, ShelterBox act immediately in order to provide support in the aftermath of disaster.